 While the bitcoin community may not take kindly to a bank-issued blockchain-based digital currency, the launch of JPM Coin marks a milestone for blockchain technology adoption in the financial industry.
 This is a development that we are almost guaranteed to see more of in the future.

 - Top 20 Industries Blockchain Will Disrupt

-To learn more about the world of new finance and to discover the latest investment opportunities in the digital asset space, subscribe to the Bitcoin Market Journal newsletter today.
+To learn more about the world of digital money and to discover the latest investment opportunities in the digital asset space, subscribe to the Bitcoin Market Journal newsletter today.